jasongfleischer/jasongfleischer.github.io/_pages/pandemic.md

 ## Current COVID-19 situation

+At this moment (August 2021) UCSD plans to offer in person instruction as normal during Fall 2021 quarter.
+See the website [Return to Learn](https://returntolearn.ucsd.edu) for details.
+In summary
+- Almost every on campus person will need to be vaccinated
+- Masking is required for all indoor and most outdoor classes
+- Before attending class you will need to fill out an online symptom screen

-At this moment (May 2021) UCSD plans to offer in person instruction as normal during Fall 2021 quarter.
-As I understand it remote versions of the course will also be available for those students who do not wish to attend in person, or who are unable to do so.
+Personally I will be making remote versions my course available for those students who do not wish to attend in person, or who are unable to do so.

 - [County of San Diego weekly situation overview](https://www.sandiegocounty.gov/content/dam/sdc/hhsa/programs/phs/Epidemiology/COVID-19%20Watch.pdf)
 - [UCSD's website for all things related to the pandemic, including current online/in-person situation](https://returntolearn.ucsd.edu/)